Consistent circuits for indefinite causal order: Reconstructing the quantum switch

-We start this section by defining supermaps\footnote{Note that in this paper, we will adopt the \textit{supermap} representation of higher-order processes \cite{chiribella2008transforming, chiribella2009beyond, chiribella2013quantum}, as opposed to the (mathematically equivalent) \textit{process matrix} representation \cite{oreshkov2012quantum, araujo2017purification} also used in the literature.
-Because the relationship and equivalence between the two pictures, both at the conceptual and mathematical levels, can be a source of confusion, and in the interest of readers more accustomed to process matrices, we spell out the connection between the representations in detail in Appendix \ref{app: process matrices and supermaps}.}, and, in particular, the supermap describing the quantum switch.
+We start this section by defining supermaps, and, in particular, the supermap describing the quantum switch.
 We then briefly summarise some key concepts of the routed circuits framework \cite{vanrietvelde2021routed, vanrietvelde2021coherent, wilson2021composable}, which we will use for the reconstruction.
 Finally, we perform the reconstruction in a pedagogical way.